Mikejo5000/vsts-docs-pr/docs/work/kanban/kanban-basics.md

 By monitoring these metrics, you can gain insight into how to optimize your processes and minimize lead time.
 For additional guidance, see [Cumulative Flow](../../report/dashboards/cumulative-flow.md)

+[//]: # (::: moniker range="vsts")

 >[!NOTE]
 ><b>Feature availability: </b>From VSTS, you can also add the [Cumulative Flow Diagram (CFD)](../../report/dashboards/cumulative-flow.md), [Lead Time and Cycle Time](../../report/dashboards/cycle-time-and-lead-time.md), and [Velocity](../../report/dashboards/velocity-chart-data-store.md) widgets to a team dashboard.

+[//]: # (::: moniker-end)

 ## Try this next

 Here are some useful tips when working with the Kanban board:
 - To focus on select work items, [filter your Kanban board](filter-kanban-board.md)
-- To quickly assign items to a team member, add the Assign To field to display on the cards (see [Customize cards](../customize/customize-cards.md))
+- To quickly assign items to a team member, add the Assign To field to display on the cards, see [Customize cards](../customize/customize-cards.md)
-- Add a swimlane to track high-priority work or track work which falls into different service level agreements (see [Swimlanes](expedite-work.md))
+- Add a swimlane to track high-priority work or track work which falls into different service level agreements, see [Swimlanes](expedite-work.md)
-- Highlight specific work items by color coding cards based on a field value or tag (see [Customize cards](../customize/customize-cards.md))
+- Highlight specific work items by color coding cards based on a field value or tag, (see [Customize cards](../customize/customize-cards.md))
 - If you use Scrumban, drag-and-drop cards onto a sprint to quickly assign them to a sprint.